 Last week I shared my tips for getting your Pinterest account up to scratch in order to start driving traffic to your website.
-Today I’m going to go through the details of how to take away the headache which is maintenance, using an incredible resource which helped me to double my traffic in one month.
+In my Boardbooster tutorial, I’m going to go through the details of how to take away the headache which is maintenance, using an incredible resource which helped me to double my traffic in one month.

 When the lovely Mim first exalted the virtues of Pinterest, a way of increasing blog traffic apparently so powerful as to sound mythical (except it’s not – it’s totally achievable!) – I had one specific reservation: time.
 It’s the bane of every blogger’s life – we all want to spend the majority of it creating; after all, that’s why most of us started in the first place.
 Yet the deeper we go the more of our precious time we realise must be expended on the other nightmare we learn to live with: social media.